Evengelius/angular_fastfood/README.md

 # Angular | Fast-Food

-This is a fast-food application
+This is a fast-food application.

 ## Getting Started